Paul449/PAU-ecommerce4675/README.md

 # Usage

-This application is deployed inside
+This application will be available on the internet once the back end process is completed to satify cusdtomer needs.

 # Contribution